Eurasian water milfoil

 Have you seen Eurasian water milfoil?

 Be on the lookout for Eurasian water milfoil and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling Eurasian water milfoil from becoming a major problem in Queensland.
+Early detection and reporting are the key elements in preventing Eurasian water milfoil from becoming a major problem in Queensland.

 Call us on 13 25 23.

 © US Fish & Wildlife Service Creative Commons

 © Robert L Johnson Creative Commons